theorangepotato/ProgrammingLanguagesFinalProject/README.md

-# MatLab, What Is It Good For?
+# MATLAB, What Is It Good For?

 *Written by: Austin Bohannon, Megan Walley, Donner Hanson, and Allison Thompson*

 ## Introduction

-## History of MatLab
+## History of MATLAB

 ## Where to Use it